 6. Constructional profiles: directionality

 We now zoom in on the specific constructions.
-In section 2, we pointed out that non-directional verbs are used in three different types of constructions involving round trips, and the capacity to carry out a particular kind of motion.
+In section 2, we pointed out that non-directional verbs are used in three different types of constructions involving multidirectional motion, round trips, and the capacity to carry out a particular kind of motion.
 In what follows, we present constructional profiles for these three classes of constructions, and show that they have important implications for strategic input for L2 learners.

 The constructional profiles were extracted from the database described in the previous section.
 The results are summarized in Table 5 and visualized in Figure 5.
 Notice that we ignore nosit’ ‘carry’ in this section, since, as shown in the previous section, this verb is largely used in generalized and metaphorical constructions.
 We return to nosit’ in section 8 below.
 With regard to round trip constructions, we have included both single round trips and multiple round trips.